mayromr/async-dag/README.md

 Creating this flow in code isn't trivial and require managing tasks manually, and from my experience most people miss the performance benefits of starting to execute `SlowTask_B` as soon as possible
 (because it's just easy to `gather(FastTask_A, SlowTask_A, FastTask_B)`).

-This library provides a simple interface for creating the optimal execution path of DAGs like those.
+This library provides a simple interface for creating the optimal execution path for async tasks that build a DAG.

 #### Code example
 ```python